Sensilift by Sensica Review: Reuce Signs of Aging?

 Next, place the device on your skin, ensuring you have full contact with the treatment area.
 You’ll know you have the right level of skin contact when a green status light turns on.

-You will then feel warmth emanating within ten seconds, and when you do, you can move the device around the treatment area in slow, circular motions.
+You will then feel the warmth emanating within ten seconds, and when you do, you can move the device around the treatment area in slow, circular motions.

 After approximately five minutes you can turn off the Sensilift and wipe off any remaining base from the treatment area.
 The frequency of use depends on your personal preference, but the brand suggests starting with one five-minute treatment each week.

 Though the brand's promotional materials suggest Sensilift users can “lose five years in five minutes,” the fine print told us you should see a gradual reduction in wrinkles over 6-8 weeks.

 Once you achieve results you like, the product website states, you can maintain them through routine five-minute treatments every 4-6 weeks.

 How Much Does Sensilift Cost?

 Sensilift is available through the company website for $249.75 in the form of a direct payment or through five monthly payments of $49.95.

 The product is also available on Amazon for $189.00.
 When you purchase through the company website, you’ll also receive a free supply of base gel, anti-aging cream, and a deluxe travel bag.